 The once-accepted adage that "Europe ends at the Pyrenees" is no longer true.
 Today, the two countries forming the Iberian Peninsula at the southwestern end of the Continent -- Spain and Portugal -- are totally integrated into Europe as members of the European Union (E.U.), with democratic governments and vibrant economies of their own.
-In fact, Spain has the second-fastest-growing economy in the E.U.; new industries and an expanding infrastructure continue to alter its ancient landscape.

 Political changes adopted after the 1975 death of Gen. Francisco Franco, Europe's remaining prewar dictator, contributed to a remarkable cultural renaissance.
 This rebirth has transformed Spain's two largest cities -- Madrid, the capital, and Barcelona -- into major artistic and intellectual centers.
 Amid some of the world's most innovative architecture and contemporary movements, art, literature, cinema, and fashion are constantly finding new and original expression; at night the cafes and bars hum with animated discussions on politics, the economy, and society.
-In every aspect of urban life, a visitor can feel the Spanish people's reawakened self-confidence and pride in their newfound prosperity.

 These developments contrast with Spain's unhappy experiences last century, particularly during the devastating Civil War of 1936 to 1939, and Franco's subsequent long, iron-fisted rule.
 During the Franco years, political and intellectual freedoms were squelched, and Spain was snubbed by most of Europe.